sammyhkang/US-KoreaTrendAnalytics/README.md

 # Market Trend Analysis for Korean Products in the USA

 ## **Project Overview**

+### **Objective and Scope**
-This project aims to analyze market trends for Korean-related goods and services in the United States, focusing on key metropolitan states.
-The objective is to identify potential markets for a targeted marketing campaign.
-The analysis revolves around various categories including cuisine, tourism, culture, and cosmetics, primarily utilizing Google Trends data.
+The primary objective of this project was to harness the power of data analytics to strategically identify and analyze potential markets for Korean-related goods and services within the United States.
+Targeting four major metropolitan states, our analysis aimed to uncover trends and preferences specific to Korean cuisine, tourism, culture, and especially cosmetics, which have been gaining global recognition.

+The scope of this project extended beyond mere data analysis.
+It sought to provide actionable insights that could directly influence marketing strategies and decision-making.
+By focusing on metropolitan areas with diverse demographics and consumer behaviors, our research intended to pinpoint specific markets where Korean products and services could thrive.

-**Key Business Question Answered:**
+### **Key Business Questions Answered:**
-- Which metropolitan state in the USA shows the most promising market potential for Korean goods and services, particularly cosmetics?
+- **Market Potential Assessment:** Which metropolitan state in the USA is the most promising for Korean goods and services, with an emphasis on the cosmetics industry?
--
+- **Trend Analysis:** What are the prevailing trends and consumer interests in Korean culture, cuisine, and tourism across these states?
+- **Correlation Insights:** How do the interests in various Korean-related categories correlate with each other, and what does this imply for integrated marketing strategies?

+Through this project, we aimed not only to gather data but also to translate it into meaningful, market-specific strategies.
+The idea was to move beyond traditional analytics and offer a holistic view of the potential for Korean goods and services in the U.S. market, thereby enabling more informed and targeted marketing initiatives.

 ## **Data Collection and Preprocessing**